 A charge is levied for each passenger departing from an international aerodrome within the territory of the Dutch Caribbean.
-The charges as set hereunder are collected by the Airport Authority on behalf of their respective Civil Aviation Administration and are payable by the passenger.
-Per passenger with destination outside the territory of the Dutch Caribbean (except after a stopover of less than 24 hours):
+The charges as set hereunder are collected by the carrier and are payable by the passenger.
+Per passenger with destination outside the territory of the Dutch Caribbean.